Fire Safety

 Owners, or their agent, are required to verify that this responsibility is being fulfilled by issuing routine Fire Safety Statements to Council and Fire and Rescue NSW.

-As of 1 October 2017, a Competent Fire Safety Practitioner should be engaged to prepare the Fire Safety Statement.
+As of July 2020, an Accredited Practitioner should be engaged to prepare the Fire Safety Statement.
 The Fire Safety Statement and Fire Safety Schedule must be displayed in a prominent location within the premises.

 It is an offence not to submit an annual Fire Safety Statement and penalties apply.